-So is the big conundrum for SMEs in the next five to 10 years going to be “do or die” when it comes to AI?
+So is the big conundrum for SMEs in the next five to 10 years going to be “do or die” when it comes to cash flow AI innovation?

 “There are limitations, however, as most AI needs to be trained to act within certain parameters.
 When making certain financial decisions, businesses would be wise to combine the benefits of AI, with the flexibility of human input.”